Short Answer

 11. Decision-Flipping Events

-• Trigger: The likelihood of the US government acquiring additional equity stakes in companies before 2027 is driven by several bullish catalysts [^] .
+• Trigger: The probability of the US government acquiring equity stakes in private companies before 2027 is primarily driven by economic conditions, geopolitical developments, and the domestic political environment.

 13. Historical Resolutions